nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </summary>

   <div class="command-content">
-  Sorts the list in ascending or descending order by the given parameter.
+  You can sort the list in ascending or descending order by the given parameter.

   <br>
   <br>